Product OS··13 min read

 The Problem: PLM Stops at the Factory Gate

-Ask any product manager or engineer what PLM means, and you'll get a broadly consistent answer: it's the system that manages a product from concept through design, engineering, prototyping, manufacturing, and launch.
+Ask any product manager or engineer what PLM means, and you'll get a broadly consistent answer: the system that manages a product from concept through design, engineering, prototyping, manufacturing, and launch.
+That answer is correct — and it is also only half the story.

+But every one of those systems goes dark at the moment of shipment.
 Once a finished product leaves the factory, PLM has nothing more to say about it.
-There's no concept of an owner.
-No field for where the product is installed.
-No mechanism to track a service event, record a repair, log a firmware update, or note that the product changed hands when a building was sold.
+No concept of an owner.
+No field for installation location.
+No mechanism to track a service event, record a repair, log a firmware update, or note that a product changed hands when a building was sold.
+From a PLM perspective, a product shipped in 2019 and one shipped yesterday are indistinguishable.
+Both are simply "released."

 What Product Lifecycle Actually Means